gdamjan/irclog-couchapp/README.md

 ```
 elm-reactor
 ```
-and open http://localhost:8000/dev.html - elm-reactor will compile the source automatically when needed.
+and open http://localhost:8000/dev.html - elm-reactor will compile the source automatically when needed (will also download dependencies).

 # Production…